 With a staff of insured swimming instructors—many of whom are also certified lifeguards—Happy Swimmers USA caters to families looking for private, semi-private, and group lessons in their own home pool or in the public pool of their choice.
-Their instruction philosophy is to “teach water safety by building a loving, trusting relationship with our students, both children and adults.
-We don’t teach ‘lessons.’
-We don’t force learning.
-Our instructors are keenly aware of each student’s comfort zone.”
-Happy Swimmers USA does not offer lessons for children under 24 months, encouraging parents to simply enjoy the water with their babies as a family and wait until the two-year mark to commence formal lessons.
+Their instruction philosophy is to “teach water safety by building a loving, trusting relationship with our students, both children and adults."
+Happy Swimmers USA does not offer lessons for children under 24 months, encouraging parents to simply enjoy the water with their babies as a family and wait until the two-year mark to start formal lessons.

 Goldfish Swim School

 Known for its tropical pool climate (they keep the water at a bath tub-like 90 degrees), Goldfish uses a “perpetual lessons model” that lets families choose a lesson time that accommodates their schedule.
-Facilities are decked out in colorful, kid-friendly tropical décor and boast a state-of-the-art water purification system to keep the pools clean and sanitary; an air conditioned viewing gallery for parents to relax, work, read, socialize (digitally and personally), and watch their kids swim; modern training equipment and tools that support their proprietary curriculum; a private space for parties and events to accommodate groups up to 50 attendee; and an in-house Snack Shack snack bar and Treasure Island Pro Shop to grab a quick treat after lessons or purchase swim gear.
-With one life-guard certified instructor for every four children, kids from four months to 12 years (and of all abilities) can build swim and safety skills while building character!
+Facilities are decked out in colorful, kid-friendly tropical décor and boast a state-of-the-art water purification system to keep the pools clean and sanitary; and an air conditioned viewing gallery for parents to relax, work, read, socialize (digitally and personally), and watch their kids swim.

 University of Maryland

-Offering private, semi-private, or group lessons, the Learn to Swim program at the University of Maryland can accommodate your child’s needs.
-Start group lessons as early as six months and continue on through stroke refinement and coaching.
+Offering private, semi-private, or group lessons, the Learn to Swim program at the University of Maryland starts group lessons as early as six months and continue on through stroke refinement and coaching.
 Adults are again in luck as the instructors offer group and private or semi-private lessons for those who need a little refresher.
-Note that, if your family schedule tends to change frequently, this program does not allow make up classes due to illness or schedule conflicts.
+Note that if your family schedule tends to change frequently, this program does not allow make up classes due to illness or schedule conflicts.